QGIsK/vitesse-worker/src/pages/about.md

 }
 ```

-Check out the [GitHub repo](https://github.com/antfu/vitesse) for more details.
+Check out the [GitHub repo](https://github.com/qgisk/vitesse-worker) for more details.
+Original Vitesse was made by [@antfu](https://github.com/antfu)